pallavi2743/amazon-sales-sql-analysis/README.md

 # Amazon Sales SQL Analysis
 SQL analysis of Amazon sales data with queries and insights.

-📌 Project Overview
+## 📌 Project Overview

-This project analyzes Amazon sales data using SQL to uncover sales trends, performance metrics, and insights.
-It uses a real-world e-commerce dataset to practice SQL basics, including data cleaning, filtering, aggregation, and summarization.
+This project analyzes Amazon sales data using pure SQL to uncover sales trends and performance metrics.
+It uses a real-world e-commerce dataset to practice query writing, aggregation, and data summarization.

-🎯 Objectives
+## 🎯 Objectives

-Practice writing SQL queries (SELECT, FROM, WHERE)
+Practice writing SQL queries (SELECT, FROM, WHERE, GROUP BY)

-Clean and filter data using logical operators

-Aggregate and summarize data using SQL functions
+Summarize data using aggregate functions

-Explore and analyze a real-world dataset

-📂 Dataset

-The dataset (Amazon Sale Report.csv) contains the following columns:

-Date – date of sale

-SKU – stock keeping unit

-Category – product category

-Qty – quantity sold

-Amount – sales amount

-B2B – whether the sale was B2B

-Fulfilment – fulfillment method

-Size – product size
+Extract business insights from raw sales data

-❓ Practice Questions
+## ❓ Questions Answered

 Total number of sales records